dskow-publishing-llc/Dskow.Weather/Developer.md

 In VS 2017, I did the following:

-1. I created a new project Visual C#->.NET Standard->Class Library (.NET Standard)
+1. Created a new project Visual C#->.NET Standard->Class Library (.NET Standard)
-2. In VS 2017, I created three folders: Api, Client, and Model
+2. Created three folders: Api, Client, and Model
-3. In VS 2017, I right click each folder and Add->Existing Item... and point to src/main/CsharpDotNet2/IO/Swagger files,
+3. Right click each folder and Add->Existing Item... and point to src/main/CsharpDotNet2/IO/Swagger files,
-4. In VS 2017, I updated the namespace and using statements (ie. IO.Swagger.Api to Dskow.Weather.Api)
+4. Updated the namespace and using statements (ie. IO.Swagger.Api to Dskow.Weather.Api)
-5. In VS 2017, I right click the Project and select Manage nuget Packages...
+5. Right click the Project and select Manage nuget Packages...
-6. In VS 2017, I added the RestSharp and Newtosoft.Json packages.
+6. Added the RestSharp and Newtosoft.Json packages.
-7. In VS 2017, I fixed two compile errors in ApiClient.cs by commenting two lines and changing RestSharp.Contrib.HttpUtility.UrlEncode to HttpUtility.UrlEncode
+7. Fixed two compile errors in ApiClient.cs by commenting two lines and changing RestSharp.Contrib.HttpUtility.UrlEncode to HttpUtility.UrlEncode
+8. Fixed runtime error on date format not ISO.

 Here is more info on the nuget packages.